PascalLeMerrer/bitter-apple/README.md

 - full JSON comparison
 - a clearer way to describe the expected JSON response
 - setting request header to a global variable value
-- using scenario and/or global variables in requests
+- using scenario and/or global variables in requests URL, body and/or expected response
 - testing global variable value
 - body of POST/PATCH/PUT/DELETE requests may be  multiline strings